 Written by the Healthline Team.
-March 2018
+February 2020.

-1. We choose the ads.
+1. We review the ads.

-2. We don’t endorse any products.
+2. We don’t endorse any advertised products or services.

 3. We will not accept certain types of ads.

 We will not accept any ad that is factually inaccurate and/or, in our opinion, in poor taste.
 Pharmaceutical advertising is only accepted for approved indication(s) as determined by the Food and Drug Administration (FDA).
 Advertised products must be in market and readily available.
-Healthline will not permit, at any time, the placement of any ad for harmful, illegal or objectionable products or services.
+Healthline Media will not permit, at any time, the placement of any ad for harmful, illegal or objectionable products or services.
 Ads must not contain fraudulent, deceptive, or offensive material, including material that misrepresents, ridicules, or attacks an individual or group on the basis of age, color, national origin, race, religion, sex, sexual orientation, or disability.
 Ads must not be related to alcohol, firearms, ammunition, fireworks, gambling, pornography, tobacco, or the simulation of news or an emergency.
 All ads must clearly identify the advertiser.
 Any ad that could be misconstrued as editorial content will be clearly labeled as an advertisement.

 4. We clearly distinguish ads from editorial content.

-5. We clearly distinguish between sponsored and nonsponsored content.
+5. We clearly distinguish between sponsored and non-sponsored content.

-- Sponsored content: Sponsored content refers to content that is created by Healthline covering a topic area that is relevant to an advertiser.
-Healthline has sole editorial control, and no advertiser has any input into the content beyond the broad topic area.
+- Sponsored content: Sponsored content refers to content that is created by Healthline Media covering a topic area that is relevant to an advertiser.
+Healthline Media has sole editorial control, and no advertiser has any input into the content beyond the broad topic area.
 Sponsored content will be labeled in one of the following ways: “sponsored by our partners,” “sponsored by,” “from our sponsor,” or “brought to you by.”

 - Co-branded content: This content is created in partnership with our sponsor and may have a sponsor logo on the page, article, video, or other content.
-The content adheres to Healthline’s editorial guidelines and may include products, promotions or links to an advertiser’s site.
+The content adheres to Healthline Media’s editorial guidelines and may include products, promotions or links to an advertiser’s site.
 In some cases, a portion of the content will be created, or directed by an advertiser.
 Co-branded content will be labeled with the sponsors logo, as well as the following text: “Made in partnership with BRAND NAME.”

-- Social media posts: Healthline may present advertising messages, advertisements or sponsored posts in its social media channels.
+- Social media posts: Healthline Media may present advertising messages, advertisements or sponsored posts in its social media channels.
 These advertisements will be labeled “#ad” and may also include “#sponsored,” “#PartnerPromotion,” or “#HLsponsor.”

-Occasionally Healthline will work with products, services or organizations that align with our mission.
-Healthline vets these products, services or organizations for quality and only present what we feel is valuable to and in the best interest of our users.
-Healthline receives a payment when users purchase, or sign up for the product or service but is not responsible for providing the products or services.
-Content in these programs is not created, or medically reviewed by Healthline.
-Any partner content will be labeled with the following language, “Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.”
+Occasionally Healthline Media will work with products, services or organizations that align with our mission.
+Healthline Media vets these products, services or organizations for quality and only presents what it feels is valuable to and in the best interest of our users.
+Healthline Media does not medically review the content and is not responsible for providing the products or services described on these pages.
+Any partner content of this type will be labeled with the following language, “The following is paid for by our sponsor.
+The sponsor of this content has sole editorial control.”
+In the instances where Healthline Media receives a payment when users purchase, or sign up for the product or service the page may also include this language, “Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.”
 Partner pages may also include a “what’s this” link that takes users to a page that explains the nature of the partnership.